 An explosion in app uses

-In 2017, 197 billion apps were downloaded worldwide.
-We use apps like Just Eat, Spotify and Facebook daily for leisure and pleasure, and many of us use apps like Mailchimp, Harvest and Slack for business.
+In 2019, 204 billion apps were downloaded worldwide.
+We use apps like Just Eat, Spotify and Facebook daily for leisure and pleasure, and many of us use apps like Mailchimp, sendinblue, Harvest and Slack for business.
+We’ve also been testing Notion and Twist as alternatives to Slack.
 We live in a hyper-connected world where we are ‘always on’; people use their devices not just to stay in touch, but to book meals out, get recommendations on books to read, organise weekend bike rides, book yoga classes, and leave reviews of places they’ve visited.